MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

     -Gain proficiency in Git and GitHub functionalities, including advanced features -Develop a disciplined workflow by adhering to deadlines for individual contributions.
     -Respond constructively to feedback and use it to improve personal contributions.

+**Ammar's Goals:**

+    - Be able to write solution code that is well-structured and easily understood by all group members
+    - Practice documenting and testing skills while writing the solution code for problems.
+    - Learn from other members' code, documentation, and tests during the review process.
+    - Learn from other members' reviews of my code.